 - Wear a face mask

 If you start to experience symptoms, you should seek medical attention immediately.
 This can be done by dialing 112 and asking for an ambulance.
 Common signs include a persistent cough, high temperature and difficulty breathing.

 Can I Still Travel to Turkey Whilst Coronavirus Restrictions Are in Place?

-However, travelers to Turkey should be mindful that additional restrictions could yet come into place which could affect a future trip to the country.
+Travelers to Turkey should be mindful that restrictions are under constant review as the international situation evolves.
 Passengers are therefore advised to keep up to date with the latest travel updates and advisories provided by their local governments before departure.